kezi-chan/Rock-Solid-LoL-Match-Tracker/README.md

 This shows the user's recent matches with statistics, items, spells, stats/min from the Riot API.
 Similar to well-known sites that use the same method to obtain data.

 Project made by me from scratch.
-Feel free to use it in any ways / however You like.
+Feel free to use it in however You like.

 ## Requirements
 - Node.js